gaultier/blog/index.md

 I very unregularly post about various technical topics, usually low-level, esoteric and probably not directly applicable to your run-of-the-mill business application.

 This blog does not and will not employ any tracking or cookie of any sort.
-The only Javascript present is fully optional and only used to do code highlighting.
+The only Javascript present is fully optional and only used to do code highlighting and client-side search.

 ## I am grateful